 Any changes to the program of study should be made in consultation with the advisor and the student services administrator.
 Such changes may be made more than once, but the final program proposal must be filed early in the quarter in which the degree is to be conferred.
-The changed program of study should be summarized on a program proposal marked “Revision,” signed by the advisor and submitted to the Aero/Astro Student Services Office for the candidacy chair’s approval signature.
+The changed program of study should be summarized on a program proposal marked “Revised,” signed by the advisor and submitted to the Aero/Astro Student Services Office for the Director of Graduate Studies' approval signature.
 The MS degree cannot be conferred unless the student has successfully completed all courses on the most recent, fully approved program proposal.

 No thesis is required, but there is an opportunity for students to become involved in research projects during their master’s year(s).
 Students interested in this opportunity should make arrangements with a faculty member to supervise their research and enroll in AA290 to receive academic credit.
 Students can count up to 3 units of research towards their MS degree.